pfsense/docs/source/cache-proxy/setup-squid-as-a-transparent-proxy.rst

       caching.
 Use as much as can be spared, as this is much faster than caching to disk.
 It should not exceed 50% of the installed RAM, however.
    #.
+Hard disk cache location: The directory where the cache will be stored.
+      If using a non-default location (for example, if you have added a separate drive for caching), enter it here.
+   #.
 Minimum object size: Can be left at 0 to cache everything, but may
       be raised if small objects are not desired in the cache.
    #.
 Maximum object size: Objects larger than this setting will not be